xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 2. A model comparison study where several neural or AI architectures perform multi object tasks and Q082 style observables and tension scores are computed, with results published as open data.
 3. A multi region neural recording study that tests Experiment 2 in Block 6 with pre registered encoding choice and analysis plan.

-Each of these steps would provide concrete evidence that the encoding is not only internally coherent but also practically applicable and falsifiable.
+Each of these steps would provide concrete evidence that the encoding is not only internally coherent but also practically applicable and falsifiable, while remaining strictly at the effective layer and not claiming any direct solution to the canonical binding problem.

 ### 9.3 Long term role in the TU program